 behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+There is also a school “Low-level concerns policy” which should be followed if the concern does not meet the allegations threshold above or is not considered serious enough to make a referral to the LADO.

 Relevant documents:

-DfE “Keeping children safe in education: Statutory guidance for schools and colleges” (part 4: Allegations of abuse made against teachers and other staff, including supply teachers and volunteers)
+DfE “Keeping children safe in education: Statutory guidance for schools and colleges” (part 4: Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors)

 Individual Staff/Volunteers/Other Adults who receive the allegation:

-Write a dated and timed note of what has been disclosed or noticed, said or done.
+Write and sign a dated and timed note of what has been disclosed or noticed, said or done.

 Report immediately to the Headteacher.